Extremely Entertaining Short Stories

 Stacy Aumonier was born in London in 1877 and died in Switzerland in 1928.

-“I think his very best works ought to be included in any anthology of the best short stories ever written.”
-Asked to choose “My Favourite Short Story” for the March 1939 edition of Good Housekeeping, James Hilton chose a story by Aumonier, “The Octave of Jealousy”, which the magazine described as “a bitterly brilliant tale.”
+James Hilton (author of Goodbye Mr Chips and Lost Horizon) was asked to choose “My Favourite Short Story” for the March 1939 edition of Good Housekeeping.
+He chose as his favourite “The Octave of Jealousy” by Aumonier, which the magazine described as “a bitterly brilliant tale.”

 Between 1913 and 1928, Stacy Aumonier published more than 87 short stories in more than 25 magazines; 6 novels; a volume of 15 essays; and a volume of 14 character studies.